Moon on a Rainbow Shawl: Plot summary

 Later that afternoon, Esther returns to an empty home.
-Sophia, unable to pay bail, comes home and tells Esther what has occurred.
-Distraught, Esther blames her mother and runs off.
+A brief exchange happens between her and Mavis, who asks her if she has eaten.
+The boy, Young Muray, comes to collect his bats from Charlie, and Sophia returns from the police station.
+She does not immediately tell Esther what happens, but asks Young Murray to send the money for the bats soon.
+Young Murray tells Sophia that the school he goes to is looking for a new cricket coach, and says that the job would be open for Charlie.
+After he leaves, Sophia tells Esther about what happened, and she runs off, blaming her for what happened.
 Rosa informs Sophia that Old Mack said "the matter was out of his hands", and that she has given up on Ephraim—despite knowing that he is the father because she has slept with no one else.

 In the evening, Ephraim is packing, and Sophia returns home after futilely searching for Esther.
 In spite of Sophia confronting him about abandoning a pregnant Rosa, Ephraim leaves the yard in a taxi.
 Sophia tries to comfort Rosa that she will be supported, but her words are interrupted by the sound of Old Mack calling from Rosa's room.
 The play ends with Esther's return, warmly calling for her mother.